MileHacker Logo

 • Kayaking/Canoeing: Options exist to rent kayaks or join guided tours on the Neckar.
 This has a more active method for discovering the river and its banks.

 • Cycling: The Neckar Valley Cycle Path runs along the Neckar River.
-Sections near Heidelberg are mostly flat and scenic, great for a relaxed ride.
+Sections near Heidelberg are mostly flat and scenic, perfect for a relaxed ride.
 More challenging mountain biking trails are on Königstuhl.
 Bicycles are easily rented from various shops or Nextbike.

 Cycling Exploration